 The Lambent coaching methodology is currently being used in over one hundred trainings a year in over thirty countries.

-It has been used to train over twelve thousand people in sixty countries since 2001.
+It has been used to train over 15.000 people from 78 countries since 2001.
 It is structured and delivered using principles of Andragogy (Adult learning principles) that engage, motivate and efficiently pass knowledge and skills to adult learners.

 The Lambent International Coaching Certification Training certified by the ICC at their level one, has been independently evaluated according to University Standards.
 It has been awarded a European Quality Award (EQA) in 2010 by the European Mentoring and Coaching Council (EMCC).
 It therefore also meets the requirements of the International Coach Federation (ICF) ACC Portfolio path.